Accelerating Reduction and Scan Using Tensor Core Units: Tensor Cores Units (TCUs)

 \subsection{Programming Interface}

-NVIDIA also provides a CUDA C++ Warp Matrix Multiply and Accumulate (WMMA)~\cite{wmma} API to program the Tensor Cores directly.
+Aside from the libraries, NVIDIA also provides a CUDA C++ Warp Matrix Multiply and Accumulate (WMMA)~\cite{wmma} API to program the Tensor Cores directly.
 The current WMMA API provides warp-level matrix operations for matrix load (\texttt{load\_matrix\_sync}), matrix store (\texttt{store\_matrix\_sync}), and matrix multiply and accumulate (\texttt{mma\_sync}).
 These APIs operate on a special data type \texttt{fragment}, which holds a matrix tile in thread-local registers.
-A helper function to fill a matrix fragment with a scalar constant (\texttt{fill\_fragment}) is provided as well.
-NVIDIA has not provided any API for explicitly calling the \mpu at sub warp level --- neither in the IR nor in the PTX~\cite{nvvmir,ptx}.
+A helper function to broadcast a scalar constant into a fragment (\texttt{fill\_fragment}) is provided as well.
+No API currently exists for calling \mpu operations at sub warp level --- neither in the IR nor in the PTX~\cite{nvvmir,ptx}.